anki-code/xonsh-cheatsheet/README.md

 # [History](https://xon.sh/tutorial_hist.html)

 There are two history backends: `json` and [`sqlite`](https://xon.sh/tutorial_hist.html#sqlite-history-backend) which xonsh has by default.
-The `json` backend creates json file with commands history on every xonsh session.
+The `json` backend creates a json file with commands history on every xonsh session.
 The `sqlite` backend has one file with SQL-database.

-We recommend to use `sqlite` backend because it saves the command on every execution and the querying of the history using SQL is very handy i.e. [history-search, history-pull](https://github.com/anki-code/xontrib-rc-awesome/blob/dfc9a8fc9a561b511262172c4ee58bd51dfc6b00/xontrib/rc_awesome.xsh#L158-L195).
+We recommend using the `sqlite` backend because it saves the command on every execution, and querying of the history using SQL is very handy i.e. [history-search, history-pull](https://github.com/anki-code/xontrib-rc-awesome/blob/dfc9a8fc9a561b511262172c4ee58bd51dfc6b00/xontrib/rc_awesome.xsh#L158-L195).

 ```python
 echo 123